+In other words, this is the set of best responses to the strategy profile $\bar\omega$.
+By definition, Nash equilibria are fixpoints of the best response function. \end{proof}

-In forthcoming work, we describe a principled, general framework to extract Nash equilibria as `behaviours' of the system $\G$ over the arena $\A$, in the style of~\cite{myers2020double,myers2021book}.
-Specifically, we show that Nash equilibria coincide, unsurprisingly, with non-deterministic fixpoints of such systems, i.e.~simulations of trivial game.
-Most importantly, from such a characterization we can automatically deduce compositions formulae that reproduce the key strength of open games, that is compositionality of the equilibria computation.
-The form of these new formulae seem interesting for the practical implementation of such computations.
+In forthcoming work, we describe a principled, general framework to extract Nash equilibria as `behaviours' of the system $\G$ over the arena $\A$, in the style of~\cite{myers_double_2021,myers2021book}.
+Specifically, we show that Nash equilibria coincide, unsurprisingly, with non-deterministic fixpoints of such systems, i.e.~simulations of the trivial game.
+Most importantly, from such a characterization we can automatically deduce the compositionality of equilibria which is the key strength of open games.
+In other words, we can show how equilibria of a composite game can be expressed in simple terms of the equilibria of its parts.

 \fakesection{Diegetic feedback as backpropagation} The conceptual story behind the diegetic representation of feedback in games is not at all specific to them.
 On the contrary, it opens a window on a broader conceptual story linking the categorical description of cybernetic systems featuring a `backpropagation-like' feedback dynamics (which is most of them, notable exception being open servers \cite{videla2022lenses}).
-Here we outline how gradient-based learners \cite{CatFoundGradLearning} share the same abstract features, in a striking example of category theory enabling a rigorous description of a previously only informal analogy.
+Here we outline how gradient-based learners \cite{cruttwell_categorical_2022} share the same abstract features, in a striking example of category theory enabling a rigorous description of a previously only informal analogy.

 In gradient-based learning, a smooth function $X \to Y$ is learned by optimizing a model $f:\Omega \times X \to Y$ smoothly parameterised by the variable $\omega \in \Omega$.
 Conceptually, this is only possible because differential structure leaks information about the loss $\loss : Y \times Y \to \R$ `in a neighbourhood' of $(y,f(\omega,x))$, and this can be used to evaluate which changes in parameter the learner should implement to improve.
 Hence it is paramount that $\loss$ is known `locally', and not just pointwise.
 In practice, the value of $\loss$ at $(y, f(\omega,x))$ is not even used!
 Only the covector $\de_{f(\omega,x)} \loss(y,-)$ is needed.